markbanaria/survey-form/README.md

 2. Geenrate question set
 3. Submit

+We can enhance the sdk to load new api parameters based on a set of rules (eg. for each lbu)

 ## Key Features
 - **Customizable Surveys:** Configure different types of questions, including text fields, star ratings, radio buttons, checkboxes, and sliders.
 - **Abstracted Submission Logic:** pre-configured submission logic.